 What is wheezing?

 Wheezing is a high-pitched, coarse whistling sound that can occur when a person is breathing.
-Some wheezes are only heard with a doctor's stethoscope, but it is not uncommon for a wheeze to be heard with the naked ear.
+Some wheezes are only heard with a doctor's stethoscope, but a wheeze can often be heard with the naked ear.

 Wheezing is most obvious when a person is breathing out (exhaling), but can also be heard when breathing in (inhaling).